May I ask what influenced your decision to place your website behind Cloudflare? «Information about how I discovered your website»

 Again, the MITM trait of Cloudflare matters because user data has another terms-of-service to transport through, another security weak point to transport through, and potentially the eyes of several three-letter agencies to worry about, should any of them decide to reach out to Cloudflare in request of any information or metadata.
 Also, it means Cloudflare can terminate anyone and do anything they want with customer and end-user information, which they had demonstrated in the past .
 Thankfully the CEO of Cloudflare learned from his mistake and promises his business will not make any similar rash choices again, but next time it may not be up to him but by another disgruntled employee.
 This final concern might not affect you, but it is a concern nonetheless, and it demonstrates the power Cloudflare has over its business due to its MITM nature of a majority of the Internet.
 I have a strong desire to see decentralisation on the Internet, given it is a naturally-decentralised network that spans across nations and websites.
 If all websites with their own interests and policies tunnel through Cloudflare, are they our websites anymore?
 I have similar concerns with other large hosts such as Google, Amazon AWS, and Github, but I believe that simply addressing my concerns to sites behind Cloudflare is a large enough goal to focus on.
 These other companies I have a watchful eye for, and I personally do not host my content with any of them because again, I believe I must avoid placing all my eggs in one basket.

-I only wish for Cloudflare users to be aware of the product they are using, it is ultimately your choice as a website administrator to use Cloudflare, but be aware of its impact on all of your users, and if you wish to at least be indiscriminate toward Tor users, you should look into lowering your site’s protection settings and only have the reCAPTCHA page served when your site is actively under attack.
+I only wish for Cloudflare users to be aware of the product they are using, it is ultimately your choice as a website administrator to use Cloudflare, but be aware of its impact on all of your users, and if you wish to at least be indiscriminate toward Tor users, you should look into lowering your website’s protection settings and only have the reCAPTCHA page served when your website is actively under attack.
 Again, there are a lot of legitimate users who simply wish to read the content published online.